- Companies that have a geographical department in Denmark and have the finances and facilities to run the project.

 - Universities that are officially approved to conduct PhD programs, as well as be able to attach a supervisor to the project.

 - Graduates who have obtained a PhD degree.
-The degree must be a maximum of 5 years old at the time of application and the candidate must not have more than 6 months of experience from the private business sector, speaking from the start of the PhD.
+The degree must be a maximum of 5 years old at the time of application

-A business post.doc project is a research project between a university, a company and a researcher doing a post.doc.
+An Industrial post.doc project is a research project between a university, a company and a researcher doing a post.doc.

-- Life science, health, welfare technology and clinical research
+- Life science, health and welfare technology

 The company receives up to DKK 22,000 per month in subsidy for salary and DKK 2,500 per. month in travel allowance.